NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Packaged app rules

-        5.  []{#before_Windows .anchor}Which of the following services
-            must you manually start before Windows can apply AppLocker policies?
+        5. Which of the following services must you manually start before Windows can apply AppLocker policies?

             a.  ***Application Identity***